wchb2015/notes/docs/tips.md

 mvnassembly:help-Ddetail=true-Dgoal=single

 To use the AssemblyPlugininMaven,you simply need to:
-①choose or write the assembly descriptor to use, ②configure the AssemblyPlugininyourproject'spom.xml,and ③run "mvnassembly:single" on your project.
+- choose or write the assembly descriptor to use,
+- configure the AssemblyPlugininyourproject'spom.xml,and
+- run "mvnassembly:single" on your project.

 **2.DB**
 DML:data manipulation language,SELECT,UPDATE,INSERT,DELETE等